American pavilion

 The American pavilion is a national pavilion of the Venice Biennale.
 It houses the United States' official representation during the Biennale.

 Background

-The Venice Biennale is an international art biennial exhibition held in Venice, Italy.
-Often described as "the Olympics of the art world", the Biennale is a prestigious event for contemporary artists known for propelling career visibility.
-The festival has become a constellation of shows: a central exhibition curated by that year's artistic director, national pavilions hosted by individual nations, and independent exhibitions throughout Venice.
-The Biennale parent organization also hosts regular festivals in other arts: architecture, dance, film, music, and theater.

-Outside of the central, international exhibition, individual nations produce their own shows, known as pavilions, as their national representation.
-Nations that own their pavilion buildings, such as the 30 housed on the Giardini, are responsible for their own upkeep and construction costs as well.
-Nations without dedicated buildings create pavilions in venues throughout the city.

 Organization and building

 The American pavilion was the ninth to be built on the Giardini, but unlike other pavilions, which are built by governments, the American pavilion was privately owned.
 The three-room Palladian building was constructed in 1930, for the New York Grand Central Art Galleries.
 Ownership transferred to the Museum of Modern Art in 1954 and to the Guggenheim Foundation in 1986.

 For the United States' national representation, a committee of experts select from proposals written by institutions.
 The Advisory Committee on International Exhibitions is assembled by the National Endowment for the Arts and Department of State.
 The months-long process involves an application nearly 100 pages in length and a final embargo before announcement.